trueos/trueos-docs/trueos-handbook/introducing.rst

   driver.
 This convention applies to all drivers. :command:`man 4 wlan` will open the `wlan` man page containing all wlan driver information.

 * BSD disk names differ from Linux.
-IDE drives begin with :file:`ad` and SCSI and USB drives begin with :file:`da`.
-Following the convention of informative device names, BSD applies this to disk drives as well.
-  :file:`da0p1` is the 1st partition on the 1st USB/SCSI drive.
-  :file:`da0p2` is the 2nd partition on the 1st USB/SCSI drive.
-This
+IDE drives begin with :file:`ada` and SCSI and USB drives begin with :file:`da`.
+Following the convention of informative device names, BSD applies this to disk drives as well. :file:`da0p1` is the 1st partition on the 1st USB/SCSI drive. :file:`da0p2` is the 2nd partition on the 1st USB/SCSI drive.
-  convention continues with subsequent drives. :file:`da1p3` would be the 3rd partition on the 2nd USB/SCSI drive and :file:`ad4p6` would be the 6th partition on the 3rd IDE drive.
+  This convention continues with subsequent drives. :file:`da1p3` would be the 3rd partition on the 2nd USB/SCSI drive and :file:`ada4p6` would be the 6th partition on the 3rd IDE drive.
 Note: physical drive numbering begins at 0, while the partition numbers on the drive start at 1.

 Some of the features used by BSD have similar counterparts to Linux but the name of the feature may differ. :numref:`Table %s <feature names>`